tangrams/tangram-docs/pages/draw.md

         size: 50%
 ```

-The percentage is applied to the sprite's size in _CSS pixels_.
+The percentage is applied to the sprite or texture's size in _CSS pixels_, using the texture's [`density`](textures.md#density) as a factor.
 For example:

-- A texture with actual pixel width of `64px` and `density: 2` has an intended CSS pixel display size of 32px.
+- A texture with actual pixel width of `64px` and `density: 2` is interpreted as having a CSS pixel display size of 32px.
 - A setting of `size: 100%` will display this sprite at 32px CSS pixels (e.g. 32px actual pixels on a 1x display, or 64px on a 2x retina display).

+(If `density` is not set, it defaults to a value of `1`.)

 Percent scaling can also be used with zoom interpolation, including mixing with explicit px sizing: